 1. Cross-Border Payments

-For example, if someone has to transfer money from the USA to Russia, the transfer process has to go through one or more financial institutions before it reaches the receiver.
+Since banks charge an additional cost for every transfer, transferring goods or payments across borders becomes expensive and slow.
+For example, if someone has to transfer money from the USA to Russia, the transfer process must go through one or more financial institutions before it reaches the receiver.

 2. Lending Platforms

 Borrowers and lenders can negotiate terms on the smart contracts.
-If borrowers are not able to abide by the terms of the smart contracts, then smart contracts add late payment fees to the actual amount to be paid to the lender.
+If borrowers are not able to abide by the terms, then the smart contract adds late payment fees to the actual amount to be paid to the lender.

 3. Credit Score

-Banks and the Financial institutes require an applicant’s credit score before proceeding with a loan application.
-One limitation of the current credit management system is the lack of mobility of the credit ratings.
+Banks and other financial institutes require an applicant’s credit score before proceeding with a loan application.
+One limitation of the current credit management system is the credit ratings’ lack of mobility.
 The current credit score of a person does not remain valid in a different country.
 Therefore, a universal credit score is needed.

-A hacking incident of the credit agency “Equifax”, which compromised sensitive information of 143 million American consumers, also demonstrates the need for an innovative change to the system.
+The hacking incident of the credit agency “Equifax,” which compromised the sensitive information of 143 million American consumers, also demonstrates the need for an innovative change to the system.

 Managing credit score using blockchain could bring transparency to the system.
-Blockchain allows lenders to access the immutable records of financial transactions to understand the credit worthiness of a person.
+Blockchain allows lenders to access the immutable records of financial transactions to understand the creditworthiness of a person.
 Smart contracts ensure the personal information of an applicant is never compromised or revealed.